Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 How the DNC can be more useful

 "We have to up our game," Perez told NPR in January.
 "And the reason I'm running is because we have to make sure that we are providing help and partnership with the state parties.
 Organizing has to be a 12-month endeavor.
-You can't show up at a church every fourth October and say, 'vote for me,' and call that persuasion. ...
+You can't show up at a church every fourth October and say, 'Vote for me,' and call that persuasion. ...

-"What I want to do if I have the good fortune of being elected chair is build a party infrastructure in partnership with our state partners so that we have organizers in place in urban, suburban, and rural communities across America so that we are a force on important issues, whether it's voting rights, whether it's cybersecurity.
+"What I want to do if I have the good fortune of being elected chair is build a party infrastructure in partnership with our state partners so that we have organizers in place in urban, suburban and rural communities across America so that we are a force on important issues, whether it's voting rights, whether it's cybersecurity.
 And we need to have a director of cybersecurity at the DNC, which we currently don't have."

 On whether Democrats should pursue obstruction or cooperation